WadudSania/thesisonlineappendix/README.md

 # Online Appendix
-This file contains online appendix of thesis titled 'Interconnectedness between Commodity Futures and Equity Markets during the Pre= and Post-Financialisation Eras'
+The files contain online appendix of the thesis titled 'Interconnectedness between Commodity Futures and Equity Markets during the Pre- and Post-Financialisation Eras'

-Sania Wadud
+by Sania Wadud,
 University of Aberdeen, UK and Curtin University, Australia